goutham-nekkalapu/rl-course/README.md

 ### Final Project

 In lieu of a Final Exam, there will be a Final Project.

+The Final Project goal is to do self-directed, individual work.
+Most projects will be the application of Reinforcement Learning techniques to model data or solve new problems.

+There will be at least two deliverables:

+1. Jupyter Notebook summary of work
+2. A physical poster for in-class presentation

-Details in Final Project Folder.
+More details to come, they will be put in the Final Project Folder.

 ----
 Grading